 We have the industry's leading SAT prep program.
 Built by Harvard grads and SAT full scorers, the program learns your strengths and weaknesses through advanced statistics, then customizes your prep program to you so you get the most effective prep possible.
 It's the best prep program available right now.

 Best of all, we guarantee your money back if you don't improve your score by 160 points or more.

 Check out our 5-day free trial today:

 What Does This Mean For You?

-Going by our standard recommendations for setting target scores, you’d need to get a 1560 SAT score to be on par with the top 75% of students admitted to Ivy League Plus schools; students with scores below 1400 are unlikely to be accepted.
+Going by our standard recommendations for setting target scores, you’d need to get a 1560 SAT score to be on par with the bottom 75% of students admitted to Ivy League Plus schools; students with scores below 1450 are unlikely to be accepted.

-The school with the largest spread between the 25th and 75th percentile scores is Cornell (160-point difference), while the schools with the smallest spread are UChicago and MIT (70-point difference).
-This is important because it means there’s a lot more SAT score wiggle room for the middle 50% of students who apply to, say, Cornell or Stanford, than there is for students applying to MIT or UChicago.
+The school with the largest spread between the 25th and 75th percentile scores is Cornell (160-point difference), while the schools with the smallest spread is MIT (60-point difference).
+This is important because it means there’s a lot more SAT score wiggle room for the middle 50% of students who apply to, say, Cornell or Stanford, than there is for students applying to MIT.